openelb/website/content/en/blog/kubesphere-porterlb-implement-grayscale-release-on-bare-metal-kubernetes.md

 4. Set **Grayscale Release Version Number** to `v2` and click **Next**.
 5. Click **Create** on the **Policy Config** tab.

-Step 4: Test the grayscale release.
+Step 4: Test grayscale release.

 1. Choose **Grayscale Release** on the left navigation bar, click the **Job Status** tab, and click **demo-canary** on the right.